ernop/altitude-maps/learnings/CAMERA_STATE_URL_PERSISTENCE.md

 1. `updateCameraStateInURL()` is called every frame in the animation loop
 2. Camera state is captured and compared to previous frame
 3. If changed, sets `cameraIsMoving = true`
-4. When state stops changing (camera stops moving), URL is updated immediately
+4. When state stops changing (camera stops moving) AND no mouse buttons are held, URL is updated immediately
 5. Only significant changes trigger updates (threshold: 0.01)

 ### Optimization Details